Ferry from Mykonos to Athens (all ports)

 Is there a ferry from Mykonos to Athens?

 You can catch a ferry from Mykonos to Athens all year long.
-There are up to 6-8 daily ferry crossings to the port of Rafina and around 2-3 daily ferry routes to Piraeus, especially during the summer months.
+There are usually up to 2-9 daily ferry crossings to the port of Rafina and 1-6 daily departures to Piraeus, depending on the season.

 What’s the ferry schedule from Mykonos to Athens?

 You can travel by ferry from Mykonos to Athens all year round.
-In the winter, there are frequent ferry routes from Mykonos to the port of Rafina and to the port of Piraeus in Athens.
+In the winter months, there are frequent ferry routes from Mykonos to the port of Rafina and to the port of Piraeus in Athens.

 Ferry Tickets, Offers & Discounts